 - Always perform detailed SEO audits.

-We have divided our SEO Audit checklist into 10 steps:
+I have divided our SEO Audit checklist into 10 steps:

 - Step 1: What Are Your Strategic Objectives?